MatrixRequirements/ui-plugin-risk-matrix/README.md

 The dashboard can be copied and pasted into a document.

+There is also a risk distribution matrix by risk zone in another dashboard

 ## Code shows

 * how to make a project dashboard